 “I thought it would be really cool… and once he gets in there, he’ll be there forever,” said then-10-year-old student Gavin Donald.

-According to his obituary, “Larry is survived by his daughter, Kristina (Dean) Heintz; granddaughters, Samantha and Madison; sisters, Betty Chan and Ina Ng; sister-in-laws, Janet, Irene, and Georgina; and numerous nieces and nephews.
+, “Larry is survived by his daughter, Kristina (Dean) Heintz; granddaughters, Samantha and Madison; sisters, Betty Chan and Ina Ng; sister-in-laws, Janet, Irene, and Georgina; and numerous nieces and nephews.
 Larry was predeceased by his first wife, Audrey.
 He later remarried and was predeceased by his wife, Janine Boyer.”